gohugoio/hugo/content/en/content-management/taxonomies.md

 Hugo natively supports taxonomies.

 Without adding a single line to your [site config][config] file, Hugo will automatically create taxonomies for `tags` and `categories`.
-That would be same as manually [configuring your taxonomies](#configuring-taxonomies) as below:
+That would be the same as manually [configuring your taxonomies](#configuring-taxonomies) as below:

 {{< code-toggle copy="false" >}}
 [taxonomies]